 Important Note: All records produced, collected or received in relation to the designation request process - unless prohibited under the Access to Information Act or Privacy Act - will be considered public and may be released.
 Should you wish to provide any comments or documents that contain confidential or sensitive information that you believe should be protected from release to the public, please contact the Agency before submitting the information.
 Information marked as confidential will not be accepted without prior contact made with the Agency.

-Further questions regarding this request can be directed to Greg Bosse by telephone or email (cpersonal information removed> or greg.bosse@canada.ca).
+If you have any questions regarding the designation process or the response sheet, please do not hesitate to contact Greg Bosse by telephone or email (personal info or greg.bosse@canada.ca).

 Sincerely,

 <original signed by>